 Negative Markings for wrong answers in UPSC Exam

-- The negative marking system(penalty for Wrong Answer) is implemented in UPSC Exam in which, if you do any wrong answer in “Objective Type Question Papers” than marks will be deducted from your right answer.
+- The negative marking system(the penalty for the Wrong Answer) is implemented in UPSC Exam in which, if you do any wrong answer in “Objective Type Question Papers” then marks will be deducted from your right answer.

 - For each question for which a wrong answer has been given by you, 1/3rd (0.33) one-third of the marks assigned to that question will be deducted as a penalty from your right answer.